timotheegath/DeepNetworkAtariRL/README.md

 # LTworkinprogress
+**Authors**:
+- Timothee Gathmann
+- Luka Lagator

 **🎮 Project Overview**
-- Explains this is a 2017 implementation of Deep Q-Network (DQN) for training an AI agent to play Doom & Atari games
+- This is a 2017 implementation of Deep Q-Network (DQN) for training an AI agent to play Doom & Atari games
 - This was to assist research work at the Department of Bioengineering at Imperial College London.
 - Uses reinforcement learning to learn optimal action policies.